 Even if introducing anthropomorphic robots does not directly increase sales, they can enhance customers' instore shopping experience, which might result in increased store visit frequency or longer visit durations.
-Encounters with humanlike robots also can provide compelling and "Instagrammable" experiences for customers, from which the brand could benefit in the form of social media network effects.
+Encounters with humanlike robots also can provide compelling and "Instagrammable" experiences for customers, from which the brand could benefit in the form of social media contexts for robots with AI components, as well as the design metaphors that can best enhance perceptions of network effects.
 Our study provides strategic guidance for NSD managers regarding the service contexts in which positive brand effects appear likely, namely, for firms offering people-processing and mental-stimulus-processing services.
 We recommend that NSD managers consider these subtleties and allow customers to engage directly with robots to enhance their appreciation of the interaction.
 Using robots to perform object-oriented tasks, such as parking lot surveillance, likely affects customers' brand experiences to significantly lesser degrees.

-9.3 | Limitations and future research
+Limitations and future research 9.3